 Disability insurance provides income in the event that you’re no longer able to work due to illness or injury.
 Many companies provide a policy through work, though you may want increased coverage or to get your own if you work for yourself.
 It’s a different kind of safety net for you and your family.

-Whether you have a financial advisor you consult with frequently or you just go for a one-time consultation, it’s helpful to get a professional’s opinion on how best to handle your finances.
-As you enter your peak earning years and begin to look at retirement, having a financial advisor to consult about investing in your 40s is a wise idea.
-A financial advisor will look at the big picture, including retirement, investments, college funding and other goals, and he or she can help piece together a holistic plan.
-If you aren’t sure where to get started, check out these tips on finding the right financial advisor for you.
+Whether you have a financial professional you consult with frequently or you just go for a one-time consultation, it’s helpful to get a professional’s opinion on how best to handle your finances.
+As you enter your peak earning years and begin to look at retirement, having a financial professional to consult about investing in your 40s is a wise idea.
+A financial professional will look at the big picture, including retirement, investments, college funding and other goals, and he or she can help piece together a holistic plan.
+If you aren’t sure where to get started, check out these tips on finding the right financial professional for you.

 Maximize company benefits